-C’River LG Polls: PDP wins 10 councils, 110 councillorship seats – The Sun Nigeria
+C’River LG polls: PDP wins 10 councils, 110 councillorship seats – The Sun Nigeria

 Judex Okoro, Calabar

-The Peoples Democratic Party, PDP, has won 10 local government chairmanship and 110 councilorship seats in the results released thus far by the Cross River State Independent Electoral Commission.
+Peoples Democratic Party (PDP) has won 10 local government chairmanship and 110 counsellor-ship seats in the results released, thus far, by the Cross River State Independent Electoral Commission.

-Announcing the results in Calabar on Sunday, the Chairman of the Cross River State Electoral Commission, Dr. Mike Ushie, said the PDP beat candidates from four other parties in the ten councils while the commission is still awaiting results from the remaining eight other local government areas.
+Chairman of the electoral commission, Mike Ushie, yesterday, said the PDP beat candidates from four other parties in the 10 councils while the commission is still awaiting results from the remaining eight other local government areas.

-Giving details of the results for the 10 councils, Dr. Usihe said Linus Bassey Etim of the PDP won in Akamkpa with 50, 422 out of 51, 136 votes cast.
+Giving details of the results for the 10 councils, Usihe said Linus Bassey Etim of the PDP won in Akamkpa with 50,422 out of 51,136 votes cast.

 Others are Iyadim Amboni Iyadim, Eke Effiong Nta, Esther Bassey Edet, Etuk John Nkom, Eguni Kingsley Namgbe, Bassey Agara Tom, Justina Joseph Edem and Obete Ofem Ebri won in Bakassi, Calabar Municipality, Calabar South, Etung, Ikom, Obubra, Odukpani and Yakurr respectively.